freddynewton/UnityGifImageAnimator/README.md

 #### Overview

-`ImageSpriteSheetAnimator` is a Unity script that allows you to play sprite sheet animations, which can be useful for playing GIFs or frame-based animations in your Unity projects.
-This script lets you control the speed, looping, and display of animations using sprite sheets, giving you more flexibility than directly using GIF files in Unity.
+`ImageSpriteSheetAnimator` is a Unity script that lets you play sprite sheet animations, which can be useful for creating GIF-like or frame-based animations.
+The script provides control over speed, looping, and animation playback, offering more flexibility than directly using GIF files in Unity.

 ---